0xmetropolis/subgraph/README.md

     file: ./src/mapping.ts
 ```

-You will also need to add a new event Handler, which you can see in `mapping.ts`.
+Run `npm run codegen`.
+This will generate the new files required to add a new event handler, which you can see in `mapping.ts`.

 ### Deployment

+See if you need to add a new contract, as above before doing the below steps.

 #### Rinkeby